mmesh/docs/docs/legal/terms/acceptable-use-policy.md

 You may not use the Service for any unlawful or abusive purpose.
 Prohibited activities include:

 - **Illegal Activities**.
-Any use of the Service to engage in, further, promote, or encourage illegal conduct or activities, including the dissemination of content that has been determined by a court of competent jurisdiction to be unlawful.
+Any use of the Service to engage in, further, promote or encourage illegal conduct or activities, including the dissemination of content that has been determined by a court of competent jurisdiction to be unlawful.

 - **Fraudulent or Harmful Activities**.
-Engaging in activities that is deceptive or harmful to others, or that would harm the Company's operations or reputation, including offering or disseminating fraudulent goods, services, schemes, or promotions (e.g., make-money-fast schemes, Ponzi and pyramid schemes, phishing, or pharming), deceptively impersonating another person or entity, or engaging in other fraudulent or misleading practices.
+Engaging in activities that are deceptive or harmful to others, or that would harm the Company's operations or reputation, including offering or disseminating fraudulent goods, services, schemes, or promotions (e.g., make-money-fast schemes, Ponzi and pyramid schemes, phishing, or pharming), deceptively impersonating another person or entity, or engaging in other fraudulent or misleading practices.

 - **Violation of Intellectual Property Rights**.
 Using the Service in a manner that violates, infringes on or misappropriates the intellectual property or proprietary rights of any third party, including without limitation any rights in or to copyright, patent, trademark, trade secret, privacy or publicity, and publishing Content intended to assist others in unlawfully circumventing technical measures intended to protect any such rights.

 - **Violent, Harassing, Offensive or Abusive Content**.
-Content that incites or threatens violence against any person, promotes terrorism, is intended to harass, abuse or invade the privacy of any individual, creates a risk to the physical safety or health of any individual or to public safety or health, or that threatens or encourages harm on the basis of race, ethnicity, national origin, religion, caste, sexual orientation, sex, gender, gender identity, serious disease or disability, or immigration status.
+Content that incites or threatens violence against any person promotes terrorism, is intended to harass, abuse or invade the privacy of any individual creates a risk to the physical safety or health of any individual or to public safety or health, or that threatens or encourages harm on the basis of race, ethnicity, national origin, religion, caste, sexual orientation, sex, gender, gender identity, serious disease or disability, or immigration status.

 ## Security Violations